CS-3150-fall-2022-g1/DansFrappes/Diagrams/NeededDiagrams.md

 3. Employee clicks "mark as complete"
 4. Server removes order from the list
 5. Server updates the transaction history of the customer to show that the order was picked up

+## Manager Pays Employees
+Entry conditions:
+1. Manager has signed in

+Exit conditions:
+1. Manager clicks pay employees

+Event flow:
+1. Manager opens employee view
+2. Server displays all employees and the hours they worked
+3. Manager clicks pay employees
+4. Server removes money from the store account and adds money to each employee account
+5. Each employee's hours worked field is reset to 0

+## Manager Orders Inventory
+Entry conditions:
+1. Manager has signed in
+2. Manager needs more inventory

+Exit conditions:
+1. Manager clicks the order button or the cancel button

+Event flow:
+1. Manager clicks on view inventory
+2. Server displays a list of all current inventory, with an empty field next to each
+3. Manager enters the number to order of each ingredient, then clicks order
+4. Server subtracts money from manager's account, and adds selected items to the inventory database

+## User Edits Profile
+Entry conditions:
+1. User has signed in

+Exit conditions:
+1. User clicks the save button or the cancel button

+Event flow:
+1. User views their account details
+2. Server displays account info
+3. User clicks edit account button
+4. Server loads a form with the account information
+5. User edits the form and clicks submit
+6. Server updates database information
+7. User is redirected to the account details page